 Dividends issued by public corporations are eligible dividends.
 When a CCPC issues dividend, it can be either eligible or non-eligible dividend.

-- When a CCPC pays dividends from its income which is within the limit of the small business deduction, it is called non-eligible dividend.
+- When a CCPC pays dividends from its income which is within the limit of the small business deduction, it is called a non-eligible dividend.
 Small business deduction (SBD) is a reduction in the corporate tax rate for the active business income of CCPCs and is limited to $500,000 for 2019.
 In certain cases, different corporations share SBD, in all cases, dividends out of this income pool are non-eligible dividends.

 - Dividends paid out of the portfolio income which is derived from the investments of CCPC in public corporations are eligible dividends and are subject to refundable part IV tax of 38.33%.
 When CCPC pays these dividends to CCPC’s shareholders, it is eligible for a dividend refund.
 This way the income is not taxed twice.

-- Other investment income, other than the above portfolio income, like interest income when distributed to CCPC’s shareholders is non-eligible dividends.
+- Other investment income, other than the above portfolio income, like interest income when distributed to CCPC’s shareholders, is non-eligible dividends.

 Dividend Gross up & Dividend Credits

-For individuals resident in Canada non-eligible dividends are grossed up to arrive at taxable non-eligible dividends.
-Since dividends are already taxed at corporation level, a dividend credit is available for the personal taxes.
+For individuals resident in Canada, non-eligible dividends are grossed up to arrive at taxable non-eligible dividends.
+Since dividends are already taxed at the corporation level, a dividend credit is available for personal taxes.